-- 1. Arrange a collection of any three (3) different cookie classes, (total of 18 cookies) in a tin decorated using the fair theme "Jewell County Fair - Dancing with the Steers". - 2.
-The sample of the cookie exhibited as individual entry will be used by the judge during judging of the cookie tin.
-Any product included in the cookie tin that has not been judged as an individual entry, must

-- have a sample for the judge to taste. - 3.
+1. Arrange a collection of any three (3) different cookie

+- 2. The sample of the cookie exhibited as individual entry will be used by the judge during judging of the cookie tin.
+Any product included in the cookie tin that has not been judged as an individual entry, must have a sample for the judge to taste. - 3.
 Evaluation will be 25% for cookie tin and 75% for selection of cookies. - 4.
 Each kind of cookie must be individually wrapped and identified for the judge. - 5.
-Exhibitor of the winning Cookie Tin will present the cookie tin to Jewell County Fair Treasurer Lesa Peroutek during the Fashion Revue Sunday, July 9 at 6:00 p.m. - 6.
-2-sectional entry card is required for each exhibit.
+Exhibitor of the winning Cookie Tin will present the cookie tin to Jewell County Fair Treasurer Lesa Peroutek during the Fashion Revue Sunday, July 14 at 6:00 p.m.

+6. 2-sectional entry card is required for each exhibit.
 Class 4347 Fair Treasurer's Cookie Tin